Smile! Coo! Chase! Share! Laugh!

 Whether you’re looking to find new friends for your child (or parent-friends!), you’ll start noticing how your little one develops their socialization skills in Zumbini®!

 Young children have similar thoughts when they enter a new place.
 Some may take a few minutes to warm up, some may cling to you (their trusted rock of strength), and others just run into the room like they own it!
-All children want to know they are in a safe place, there are surrounded by familiar faces, and they know what is coming up next.
+All children want to know they are in a safe place, surrounded by familiar faces, and know what is coming up next.

-When we respect where each child’s individual comfort level, they will quickly start to open up as they are more and more comfortable with their surroundings.
-For some, that means 3-4 weeks of class before they walk in on their own or say hello to anyone else, and that is completely fine!
+When we respect where each child’s individual comfort level, they will quickly start to open up as they are more and more comfortable with their surroundings; for some, that means 3-4 weeks of class before they walk in on their own or say hello to anyone else, and that is completely fine!

 And if they are completely tucked away trying to hide into their parent’s body, I say hello, excited they came to class, and a, “Mommy is staying, don’t worry!”
 And then I give them space.
-Some kids just need time to adjust without a stranger peppering them with questions about how old they are or what image is on their shirt.
+Some kids just need time to adjust without a stranger peppering them with questions about how old they are or what image is on their shirts.

 The best way to get to know someone smaller than you is to get on their level.
-Lay on the floor, crawl around, squat down.
-Showing the child that you equal in wanting to get to know each other will make them instantly more comfortable!
+Lay on the floor, crawl around, and squat down.
+Showing the child that you are equal in wanting to get to know each other will make them instantly more comfortable!